Nuclear Power in Bulgaria

 Radioactive waste management

-The State Enterprise Radioactive Wastes (SE-RAW) is responsible for much of the waste management.
+The State Enterprise Radioactive Wastes (SE-RAW) is responsible for waste management.

 Used fuel is initially stored in pools at each reactor, but in 1990 a pool-type storage facility was constructed at Kozloduy to take fuel from all the units.
 This was upgraded and a new licence issued by the Bulgarian Nuclear Regulatory Agency (NRA) in 2001.